mui/mui-x/docs/data/data-grid/pagination/pagination.md

 - Set the prop `paginationMode` to `server`
 - Provide a `rowCount` prop to let the grid know how many pages there are
-- Add a `onPageChange` callback to load the rows when the page changes
+- Add an `onPageChange` callback to load the rows when the page changes

 {{"demo": "ServerPaginationGrid.js", "bg": "inline"}}